amrear/backup/README.md

 ###

-<p align="left">I used the translator and if I have gramme problem please help me to improve it<br>Also, I have tested this script only on Ubuntu and developers can help us to develop this script for other operating systems.</p>
+<p align="left">I used the translator and if I have grammatical mistakes please help me to improve it<br>Also, I have tested this script only on Ubuntu and developers can help us to develop this script for other operating systems.</p>

 ###